Updated for the Breakthrough Business Model Canvas 4.0

 4. I have found the separation of ‘gains’ from ‘pains’ to be slightly spurious.
 For instance ‘save money’ is a gain but ‘stop wastage’ is a pain, but they are the same thing (at least in accounting terms)!
 However, emotionally, Stop Wastage makes people stop what they are doing and think ‘yes, we need to tackle that right now’.
 Whereas, ‘save money’ is a worthy idea and would make it to the Things to Do List, but it doesn’t create the urgency towards immediate and swift action.

-Consider this – “you’ve left the tap running…” – makes you (I hope) immediately get up and go and turn the tap off?
+Consider this – “the bath is overflowing…” – makes you (I hope) immediately get up and go and turn the tap off?

 Well, Stop Wastage has a similar powerful and emotive call to action – although in pure financial numbers, it is the same as Save Money.